What are the wine regions of the UK?

 The English Channel Islands: Maritime Wines with a Unique Character

-The English Channel Islands, including Jersey, Guernsey, and the Isle of Wight, have been producing wine commercially since the early 1970s.
-Despite their small size, the islands’ vineyards have grown to cover over 15 hectares, making both sparkling and still wines that reflect their maritime climate and varied soils.
+The English Channel Islands — Jersey, Guernsey, and the Isle of Wight — have actually been making wine since the early 1970s.
+They’re tiny, but between them they’ve got over 15 hectares of vineyards now, making both sparkling and still wines.

 Grapes varieties

-- Adgestone Vineyard (Isle of Wight): One of England’s oldest vineyards, Adgestone specializes in still wines, with tasting facilities and even on-site accommodation.
+- Adgestone Vineyard (Isle of Wight): is one of England’s oldest vineyards, focusing on still wines and offering tastings as well as on-site accommodation.

 Wine tourism in the Channel Islands